petenorth/unified-jboss-ocp/README.md

 # Usage

+## Maven

-This process assumes you have a Nexus repository sitting in a project named 'cicd'.
-If you do not happen to have one either:
+This project is heavily dependent on Maven, and assumes you have a Nexus repository sitting in a project named 'cicd'.
+If you do not happen to have that configured, either:

 * Create a 'cicd' project, and follow the instructions at [my Docker Nexus repository](https://github.com/benemon/docker-nexus#red-hat-nexus-repositories) to get yourself a Red Hat-flavoured Nexus image, with preconfigured repositories.